What Is Ambient Lighting and How to Get It Right March 20, 2017 – Posted in: Lighting Information, General Info, Home Lighting

 Choosing the Lighting Intensity

 Choosing the bulb wattage when installing the light should not be overlooked.
 This will depend on the function of your lighting fixture.
-If the fixture aims to serve as the main source of light such as in a reading chair, you might need a higher bulb wattage.
+If the fixture aims to serve as the main source of light such as in a reading chair, you might need a higher bulb output.
 However, for creating warmth and a little personality especially for subtle accent lighting, no need to use glaring lights.

 You can also choose if you want a warm or a cool light for your fixture.
 Yellow light appears warmer while blue light is cooler.
 The color temperature of a light will depend on what effect you are planning to achieve.